Grand Theft Auto V: Gameplay

 In the single-player mode, players control three characters: Michael De Santa, Trevor Philips and Franklin Clinton—criminals whose stories interconnect as they complete missions.
-Some missions are completed with only one character and others feature two or three.
+Some missions are completed with only one character while others feature two or all three.
 Outside the missions, players may switch between characters at will by a directional compass on the HUD, although this feature is restricted at certain points during the story.
 During missions, characters may automatically switch to complete specific objectives.
 A character's compass avatar will flash red if he is in danger and needs help, and flash white if he has a strategic advantage.
 Though players complete missions with the protagonists, the more difficult heist missions require aid from AI-controlled accomplices with unique skill sets like computer hacking and driving.
 If an accomplice survives a successful heist, they take a cut from the cash reward and may be available for later missions with improvements to their unique skills.
 Some heists afford multiple strategies; in a holdup mission, players may either stealthily subdue civilians with an incapacitating agent or conspicuously storm the venue with guns drawn.

 Each character has a set of eight skills that represent their ability in specific areas such as shooting and driving.
 Though skills improve through play, each character has a skill with expertise by default (e.g. Trevor's flying skill).
 The eighth "special" skill determines proficiency in an ability that is unique to each respective character.
 Michael enters bullet time in combat, Franklin slows down time while driving, and Trevor deals twice as much damage to enemies while taking half as much in combat.
 A meter on each character's HUD depletes when an ability is being used and regenerates when players perform skilful actions (for example, drifting in vehicles as Franklin or performing headshots as Michael).

 While free-roaming the game world, players may engage in context-specific activities such as scuba diving and BASE jumping, and visit businesses such as cinemas and strip clubs.
-Each character has a smartphone for contacting friends, starting activities and accessing an in-game Internet.
+Each character has a smartphone for contacting friends, starting activities, and accessing an in-game Internet.
 The Internet lets players trade in stocks via a stock market.
 Players may purchase properties such as garages and businesses, upgrade the weapons and vehicles in each character's arsenal, and customise their appearance by purchasing outfits, haircuts and tattoos.